webcom-components/reach/manual/example/index.md

 You can check the code for this sample in the dedicated Github [repo][VisioSampleRepo].

 ## webirtc

+> webirtc is still using the legacy version of Reach

 [webirtc](https://io.datasync.orange.com/samples/webirtc/) is another example of a multimedia chat based on Reach.